TechnologyEnhancedLearning/MVCBlazor/LH.MVCBlazor.Server/wwwroot/StaticFiles/ReadMe.md

 - **important** -> prototyping tools

 ### Car park desired features
+- .net 9 has RendererInfo (would need to look into it further) which include isInteractive and rendererName
+	- Our service says the name of the platform so we have this already
+	- does have an isineractive flag which could be useful to indicate JsEnabled potentially

 ### Approaches Discarded For Now
 - Improve validator component [try this blazor uni in future](https://blazor-university.com/forms/writing-custom-validation/)